broadinstitute/dsde-deep-learning/readme.md

 Training models from example tensors
 ------------------------------------

 In the data directory we provide a small dataset of reference and read tensors from the NA12878 sample.
-The reference tensors are to be used with a 1D CNN.
+The reference tensors are input for a 1D CNN.
 They are a 1-hot encoding of 128 base pairs of reference sequence centered at a variant.
-The read tensors are for a 2D CNN.
+The [read tensors](https://gatkforums.broadinstitute.org/gatk/discussion/10996/deep-learning-in-gatk4) are input for a 2D CNN.
 They encode reference and read sequence as well as read meta data.
 They use the tensorflow default channel ordering: reads x sequence x channels.
 You can toggle between tensorflow and theano channel ordering with the `--channels_last` and `--channels_first` arguments.
 Uncompress them with tar:

     cd data
     tar -zcvf example_reference_tensors_chr1.tar.gz